devopsext/telegraf/plugins/inputs/docker_cnt_logs/README.md

 Primary features:
  - stream logs with a kind of back pressure, that realised through periodically pools the API.
-This allow to handle cases when containers start streaming lots of output, without major CPU untilization.
+This allow to handle cases when containers start streaming lots of output, without major CPU utilization.
  - offset is supported, that allows to stream logs from the particular point in time even if telegraf crashed.
  - very well fitted and tested as a side-car container that stream logs from pod's containers in k8s and under rancher 1.6.x